Set up remote access to your computer so you can use it from anywhere

 That’s where remote desktop tools come in.
 Once configured, these programs allow you to securely connect to a computer from another device.
 You’ll be able to fully control your computer from any location, and it’ll almost be like actually sitting down to the real machine from afar.
-Just a decade ago, you’d need a degree in computing to wrap your head around the ins and outs of remote desktop programs.
+Just a decade ago, you’d need a degree in computing to wrap your head around the ins and outs of remote access programs.
 Now, as we’ll demonstrate, you can manage these tools with just a few clicks or taps.

 Apple and Microsoft tools